4mile/looker-marketplace-json-tests/readme.md

 1. Jest
 2. Test Reporter - Will report test results in GitHub Actions
-3. GitHub Actions CI - Will run tests on PR
+3. GitHub Actions CI - Will run tests on PR or Push

 ## What will be Tested
 1. Existence of key files